prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-presentation.md

 ## Evaluation Methodology

 Students, instructors, and possible guest judges will evaluate each presentation in terms of content and delivery.
-Students may not evaluate their own presentations.

-Evaluators will assign each presentation an integer grade from 0 to 100.

 Evaluations will be averaged to produce a single group grade for each presentation.
 This provides a baseline for the final grade.